Skip to main content

 A federally funded program for students with demonstrated financial need.
 Students must complete and return a FASFA each year (applications become available each January at the Financial Aid Office) to be considered for the program.

-For the most part, all on-campus positions (with the exception of food service, UC maintenance, and UWSP phonathon callers) may use eligible Work Study students.
+For the most part, all on-campus positions (except for fundraising) may hire eligible Work Study students.
 Additionally, off-campus, non-profit agencies may submit a request for Work Study students to work at their place of employment.
 All employers pay a portion of the student wages and the federal government pays a portion.

 If you are a non-profit agency interested in learning more about the Work Study Program simply email us at case@uwsp.edu and we will send you additional information.